For this tutorial we do not offer a free download of the pattern.

 TWO-TONE VERSION

 The pattern for this version is included in the pattern for the classic version.
-The only difference with the classic version is that piece P1 is divided in two.
+The only difference from the classic version is that piece P1 is divided in two.

 Video of the two-tone version

-- 1 calfskin split leather skin - suede - 0.65 m² (surface area given for information purposes only) - 1.4 mm thick
+- 1 piece of split calfskin leather - suede - measuring 0.65 m² (surface area given as an indication) - 1.4 mm thick

 - 1 piece of SATINLYS leather - 30 x 40 cm - 0.8 mm thick